 San Jacinto Point Recreation Area

-The first stopping point in the Natural Area is the parking lot at the Butterfly Garden located on the shore of Crystal Bay.
+The first stop in the Natural Area is the parking lot at the Butterfly Garden on the shore of Crystal Bay.
 Restroom facilities are located here.

-The pavilion is a covered shelter located on top of a 35 foot high hill, surrounded by wetland areas.
+The pavilion is a covered shelter on top of a 35-foot hill surrounded by wetland areas.
 The panoramic view from the pavilion includes the entire natural area wetlands as well as the surrounding bays.

 These flow channels provide a source of tidal water flowing through the peninsula from the bays.
-The flow channels were designed to create a saltwater marsh, with the planting of marsh grasses along the flow channels.
+The channels were designed to create a saltwater marsh, with the planting of marsh grasses along the flow channels.

-Some of the named natural features accessed by the nature trails are: Brownwood Marsh, Cypress Pond, Heron Haven, Duck Pond, Turtle Pond, Wooster Point, Rundell Cove, Wooster Pond, Oak Mott, Killdeer Beach, Scott Bay Overlook, and Crystal Bay Overlook.
+Some of the natural features accessed by the nature trails are: Brownwood Marsh, Cypress Pond, Heron Haven, Duck Pond, Turtle Pond, Wooster Point, Rundell Cove, Wooster Pond, Oak Mott, Killdeer Beach, Scott Bay Overlook, and Crystal Bay Overlook.